 Start by letting your employees know that theft of any kind will not be tolerated within your business, and then put procedures in place for what happens after you discover an instance of theft.
 This will involve steps such as gathering evidence, questioning witnesses and perhaps even getting the police involved, all the way to written warnings and dismissing employees if they are caught stealing.

 This is another part of your policies and procedures, but this time to identify when a theft has happened.
 Employee theft can take many forms and be difficult to detect, so you must keep on top by conducting regular stock audits and checking bank accounts and other systems to account for all property accurately.

 Surveillance cameras can be a big help in preventing and detecting employee theft.
 Having them in place in areas where goods or property need to be protected, and ensuring they are highly visible, can be a strong deterrent to would-be thieves.
 Installing cameras after you suspect theft can be a trickier business because you dont want employees to feel that you dont trust them or end up invading anyones privacy.

-There are two ways to proceed, the first option involves being open and honest about it.
-Hold a meeting with your whole team and say that unfortunately, you suspect that someone is stealing and that you've had to install surveillance cameras in a particular area.
-This will almost certainly prevent further theft, but you may not be able to record evidence of the original perpetrator, leaving you with the knowledge that a thief remains in your employ but is unable to prove it.
+There are two ways to proceed; the first option involves being open and honest about it.
+Hold a meeting with your whole team and say that.
+Unfortunately, you suspect someone is stealing, and you've had to install surveillance cameras in a particular area.
+This will almost certainly prevent further theft, but you may not be able to record evidence of the original perpetrator, leaving you with the knowledge that a thief remains in your employ but cannot prove it.

-The second option is to conceal a camera out of sight at the scene of the crime, allowing you to record hard evidence of the theft with which to confront the employee and follow your established procedures for dismissal.
+The second option is to conceal a camera out of sight at the crime scene, allowing you to record hard evidence of the theft with which to confront the employee and follow your established procedures for dismissal.